Battle of Donbas (2022): Russian assaults near Avdiivka, Pisky, and Marinka

 On 28 July, the Ukrainian General Staff said the Russians had resumed assaults on Avdiivka and Pisky.
 The Ukrainians accused Russian troops of wearing Ukrainian uniforms during their ground assaults.
 The Ukrainian military claimed to have neutralised 270 Russian and pro-Russian troops and destroyed seven tanks on 28 July, and that they successfully repelled all assaults on the Avdiivka-Pisky front.

 However, the separatists claimed Russian and DPR forces in the Avdiivka area had made significant advances north and east of the city.

 The DPR's Kalmius Brigade fires Giatsint-B artillery on Ukrainian positions in July 2022.
 Video released by the Russian Ministry of Defence.

 On 2 August, Russian forces captured Ukrainian positions around the Butivka Coal mine, southwest of Avdiivka, dislodging Ukrainian positions that had been held there since 2015.

 On 5 August, separatist authorities claimed that separate DPR brigades and Wagner Group forces had taken control of half of Marinka, but the Ukrainians reported the assaults on Marinka were unsuccessful.
 On 6 August, combat footage confirmed that Russian forces advanced into the eastern outskirts of Marinka.
-On 7 August, Russian forces pierced through the defenses of Pisky and reached the center of the settlement.
+On 7 August, Russian forces pierced through the defences of Pisky and reached the centre of the settlement.

-On 11 August, Russian and DPR sources claimed that roughly 90 percent of Pisky had been captured, and combat footage purportedly showed the Russians bombarding the village with TOS-1A thermobaric artillery.
+On 11 August, Russian and DPR sources claimed that roughly 90 per cent of Pisky had been captured, and combat footage purportedly showed the Russians bombarding the village with TOS-1A thermobaric artillery.
 The ISW assessed that Pisky had been captured by Russian forces by 24 August.